733 McKean Avenue,

 It was already carved up when we worked for the last operator so no real knowledge, other than the marquee, as to how the lobby area looked.
 Seating area was untouched with what were probably the original chairs.
 Backstage was big enough for stage shows and the then apartment in back was probably the former dressing area.
 No balcony but behind the stage was a skinny stairway down to the basement that led to a walkway that brought you back to the front of the building where a small wine making facility was.
 Still had vintage goodies intact.

-Building was sold in the 80’s to a church group who let it die a slow death.
-Torn down in the 90’s.
+The building was sold in the 1980’s to a church group who let it die a slow death.
+Torn down in the 1990’s.

 Just login to your account and subscribe to this theater